Welcome to your new home

 The swimming pool is located in a central courtyard .
 Opening hours are 7am - 10pm.

 You are welcome to have guests come and stay with you on occasion.
-You will need to sign your guest in at the office and they will need to sign a visitors pass to say they agree to abide by the Village Rules.
+QR codes are located in each apartment on the notice board for residents to register their overnight guests.
 Residents will need to check with all of their roommates to make sure they’re ok with a guest staying over.
 All guests may only stay for two nights at a time.

 Don’t worry, we can get you back into your room even outside of office hours.